 15. Sexlink / Star Hybrids

-- Eggs Per Year: 300+ brown eggs
+Heat Tolerance: Good (Variable) Eggs Per Year: 300+ brown eggs Temperament: Friendly

 These are the “Red Stars” or “Golden Comets” you see at feed stores.
 They are bred for high efficiency.
+Black or Golden Sexlinks are egg-laying superstars!
+They’re bred specifically to be excellent layers and tend to have calm, friendly personalities.

 I’ve seen how hard these poor girls work.
 They are like marathon runners who don’t know when to stop.
 Because they lay an egg almost every day, their bodies are under immense metabolic stress.

-Best Chickens for Both Hot and Cold Weather
+Best Chickens for Hot and Cold Weather

 Maybe you live in a place like the Midwest where it is 100°F in July and -10°F in January.
 You need a dual-climate warrior.